Covert Communication Gains from Adversary's Ignorance of Transmission Time: Introduction

 In the covert communication scenario, Alice transmits a message to Bob over a noisy channel while the adversary, warden Willie, attempts to detect her transmission.
 The channel from Alice to Willie is also subject to noise.
 Thus, while Alice transmits low-power covert signals to Bob, Willie attempts to classify these signals as either noise on his channel or signals from Alice.
-We recently showed that the \emph{square root law} (SRL) governs covert communication: provided that Alice and Bob pre-share a secret of sufficient length and Alice can tolerate a small probability of being detected by Willie, she can reliably transmit $\mathcal{O}(\sqrt{n})$ bits to Bob in $n$ uses of an additive white Gaussian noise (AWGN) channel while keeping ineffective any detector employed by Willie.
-Conversely, attempting to transmit more that $\mathcal{O}(\sqrt{n})$ either results in detection by Willie with probability one or non-zero decoding error probability at Bob as $n\rightarrow\infty$ \cite{bash12sqrtlawisit,bash13squarerootjsac}.
-Follow-on work has addressed the size of the pre-shared secret \cite{che13sqrtlawbscisit, bloch15covert-isit}, the optimal constant hidden by the asymptotic (big-$\mathcal{O}$) notation \cite{bloch15covert-isit, wang15covert-isit}, network aspects of covert communication \cite{kadhe14sqrtlawmultipathisit,soltani14netlpdallerton}, extensions of SRL to bosonic channels where the adversary is only limited by the laws of quantum mechanics \cite{bash13quantumlpdisit,bash14optlpdexparxiv}, and, finally, practical limitations on the adversary that improve the covert throughput to beyond the SRL limit \cite{lee14posratecovert,lee15posratecovertjstsp,hou14isit,che14channeluncertainty}.
+We recently showed that the \emph{square root law} (SRL) governs covert communication: provided that Alice and Bob pre-share a secret of sufficient length, she can reliably transmit $\mathcal{O}(\sqrt{n})$ bits to Bob in $n$ uses of an additive white Gaussian noise (AWGN) channel while keeping ineffective any detector employed by Willie.
+Conversely, attempting to transmit more that $\mathcal{O}(\sqrt{n})$ bits either results in detection by Willie with probability one or non-zero decoding error probability at Bob as $n\rightarrow\infty$ \cite{bash12sqrtlawisit,bash13squarerootjsac}.
+Follow-on work has addressed the size of the pre-shared secret \cite{che13sqrtlawbscisit, bloch15covert}, the optimal constant hidden by the asymptotic (big-$\mathcal{O}$) notation \cite{bloch15covert, wang15covert}, network aspects of covert communication \cite{kadhe14sqrtlawmultipathisit,soltani14netlpdallerton}, extensions of the SRL to quantum channels where the adversary is only limited by the laws of quantum mechanics \cite{bash13quantumlpdisit, bash15covertbosoniccomm,azadeh15quantumcovertarxiv}, and, finally, practical limitations on the adversary that improve the covert throughput to beyond the SRL limit \cite{lee15posratecovertjstsp,hou14isit,han14reliabilitysecrecy, che14channeluncertainty,sobers15jammer-asilomar}.